wdporter/acim/text/5-healing-and-wholeness/index.md

 #### expanded

-4.&emsp;You *are* the Kingdom of Heaven, but you have let the belief in darkness enter your mind and so you need a new light.
+4. You *are* the Kingdom of Heaven, but you have let the belief in darkness enter your mind and so you need a new light.
 <sup>2</sup>The Holy Spirit is the radiance that you must let banish the idea of darkness.
 <sup>3</sup>His [the Holy-Spirit’s glory] is the glory before which [the-Holy-Spirit’s glory] dissociation falls away, and the Kingdom of Heaven breaks through into its [the-Kingdom-of-Heaven’s] own.
 <sup>4</sup>Before the separation you did not need guidance.